-Texas Governor Lays Out School Safety Plan, After 10 Died In Santa Fe Shooting
+Texas Governor Lays Out School Safety Plan In Wake Of Santa Fe Shooting

 Another proposal calls for requiring gun owners to report when their weapons are lost or stolen.

-Abbott said the new ideas are part of the Governor's School and Firearm Safety Plan – a list of 40 recommendations for making communities safer.
-He detailed his new school-safety plan in an event held at the Dallas Independent School District's administration building Wednesday morning.

-When asked if any elements of his proposal would be mandatory, Abbott said, "A lot of these are things the state will be doing," citing work on social media assessment programs.
+When asked if any elements of his proposal would be mandatory, Abbott said "A lot of these are things the state will be doing," citing work on social media assessment programs.
 He added that "there is no resistance" from schools over adding safety measures.

-As for paying for the changes, he said his plan includes more than $100 million in grants, matching funds, and other money.
+As for paying for the changes, he said his plan includes more than $100 million in grants, matching funds and other money.

-Abbott spoke one day after he visited Santa Fe High School on its first day of classes since the May 18 shooting that killed 10 people.

 To improve the ability to alert schools and officials to potential risks, Abbott said the state will expand crime stopper programs and make it easier for students to report possible threats — something he said could be helped by a new app called iWatchTX, which the governor said will be activated next month.

-Leading up to today's announcement, Abbott hosted three days of roundtable talks in Austin, meeting with survivors, friends and loved ones from recent shootings.
+Leading up to the announcement, Abbott hosted three days of roundtable talks in Austin, meeting with survivors, friends and loved ones from recent shootings.
 He said he had met with more than 100 victims and their relatives, and that he had been "proud and inspired" by the students at Santa Fe.

 A key demand he heard at the meetings, Abbott said, was "for greater law enforcement presence at schools."

-Since Abbott was sworn in as governor in 2015, Texas has suffered two horrible shootings — this month at Santa Fe High and, last November, at the Sutherland Springs Baptist Church, where 26 people were killed in the small town east of San Antonio.
+Since Abbott was sworn in as governor in 2015, Texas has suffered horrible shootings — this month at Santa Fe High and, last November, at the Sutherland Springs Baptist Church, where 26 people were killed in the small town east of San Antonio.

 And in 2016, a gunman shot and killed five police officers during a protest against police shootings of black men.